-One of the best things about running a membership website is that we can market and position it in a way that we attract the sort of members that we most want to work with.
+One of the best things about running a membership website is that we can market and position it in a way that attracts the sort of members that we most want to work with.

-However no matter hard you try to get only the “right type” of people in your membership, you will inevitably experience problem members.
+However, no matter how hard you try to get only the “right type” of people in your membership, you will inevitably experience problem members.

 So how do you deal with them?